Stevieag/stevieag.github.io/_posts/2023-05-06-google-app-desktop-apps.markdown

 ## Need a Google app?

 I was looking for a Gmail app.
-I was astounded that there isn’t one.
+I was astounded that there isn\'t one.
 You can use email apps, but what if there was a simpler solution?

 This is quick :P